One Place for the Right Answer

 Common Obstacles to Data Consolidation

 Every single source of truth initiative encounters resistance.
 Anticipating the objections helps you address them before they stall progress.
+But before you tackle objections, run an amnesty.

 "My spreadsheet has information the system does not capture"